SeeedDocument/Seeed-WiKi/docs/Raspberry_Pi_Relay_Board_v1.0.md

 ## Usage
 -----
-This section was writen by John M. Wargo, here we would like to express our gratitude to John's contribution.
+This section was written by John M. Wargo, here we would like to express our gratitude to John's contribution.
 We have amended the original text a little to fit it in the whole Seeed's document.
 Please click [here](http://johnwargo.com/microcontrollers-single-board-computers/using-the-seeed-studio-raspberry-pi-relay-board.html) to visit the original document on his website.

 The steps for installing the board and verifying that it works includes the following steps: